Gwen Berry: 'I never said that I hated the country,' says US hammer thrower - KESQ

 By George Ramsay, CNN

-Hammer thrower Gwen Berry says that the playing of the national anthem while she was on the podium at the US Olympic track and field trials was “set up.”
+US hammer thrower Gwen Berry has responded to criticism over turning away from the flag while on the podium at the Olympic trials, saying she “never said that I hated the country.”

+Berry placed third at the trials in Eugene, Oregon, on Saturday to qualify for her second Olympics, which get underway in Tokyo next month.

-Berry turned away from the flag to face the stands while “The Star-Spangled Banner” played during the medal ceremony on Saturday.
-She then draped a T-shirt bearing the words “activist athlete” over her head.
+She then turned away from the flag while “The Star-Spangled Banner” played during the medal ceremony and draped a T-shirt carrying the words “activist athlete” over her head.

-Having placed third in the hammer event at the trials in Eugene, Oregon, Berry earned a spot on the US team for the Tokyo Olympics, which get underway next month.

-“I feel like it was set up.
-I feel like they did that on purpose, and I was pissed, to be honest,” said Berry of the anthem being played while she was on the podium.
+Berry later said she was “set up” on the podium having been told that the anthem would be played before the ceremony.

 Visit CNN.com/sport for more news, videos and features

-USA Track and Field (USATF) did not respond to CNN’s requests for comment, but according to Reuters, it said the anthem was played each day at the trials according to a pre-arranged schedule.
+USA Track and Field (USATF) has not responded to CNN’s requests for comment, but according to Reuters, it said the anthem was played each day at the trials according to a pre-arranged schedule.

-“We didn’t wait until the athletes were on the podium for the hammer throw awards,” said USATF spokeswoman Susan Hazzard.
-“We’re thrilled with the women’s hammer throw team that selected themselves for the Games.”
+On social media, Berry has acknowledged a slew of criticism following her actions.
+Republican Sen. Ted Cruz and Rep. Dan Crenshaw are also among her critics, the latter calling for the 32-year-old to be removed from the Olympic team.

+“I never said that I didn’t want to go to the Olympic Games.
+That’s why I competed and got third and made the team,” Berry told Black News Channel on Monday.

 In 2019, Berry lost some of her sponsorships after raising her fist in protest on the podium at the Pan American Games in Peru.